aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Defining custom devToolsOptions

 if you use the Redux DevTools extension you can pass options to Aurelia-Store to setup the extension with your [preferred configuration](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md).
-We can set the serialize property to an [object or boolean](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md#serialize).

-In the following example, we set serialize to false.
+In the following example, we set the serialize option to false.
 This way our state will not get serialized when sending it to the extension.

 <code-listing heading="Initializing the DevTools extension with custom options">
   <source-code lang="TypeScript">